eugeneyan/applied-ml/README.md

 # applied-ml
-Curated papers, articles, and blogs sharing how **data science & machine learning is applied in production**.
+Curated papers, articles, and blogs sharing how **data science & machine learning is applied in production**. ⚙️

 Have a favourite piece you're not seeing here?
 Want to contribute?
-Please make a [pull request](https://github.com/eugeneyan/applied-ml/pulls).
+Make a [pull request](https://github.com/eugeneyan/applied-ml/pulls)! 😄

 **Table of Contents**